MIT-Emerging-Talent/ET6-CDSP-group-19-repo/collaboration/learning_goals.md

 - Create a clear strategy for handling large datasets.
 - Choose methods based on the research question, not complexity.
 - Communicate data limitations clearly.

+#### Ramon Colmenares

+- Understand the project, the used dataset and how to made a website that reflect all the progress
+- Made local experiments with the dataset and the notebooks

 ---

 ### Milestone 4